 Football fans, I am sure you have seen the footballing news, and if you haven’t get back under that rock you were living under, but the mighty Barcelona, five-time Champions League winners are out of the Champions League after losing 2-0 to Bayern Munich, and after Christmas will be playing Europe League football.

 The two-times they dismantled English Premier League heavy-weights Manchester United in the Champions League final, is now but a mere distant memory.
-That time, was the greatest that the arguably the greatest British manager of all time Sir Alex Ferguson has seen, but o what has become of it.
+That team, was the greatest that the arguably the greatest British manager of all time Sir Alex Ferguson has seen, but o what has become of it.

 In an almost cruel twist of fate, one of the greatest players of that greatest era is now manager in one of the worst Barcelona sides that there have been in recent memory.
 To change the tone of this piece, Manchester United went down to the Europa League in the Sir Alex Ferguson era.